-Fall 2009 Cohort - Not available at this time
+Fall 2009 Cohort

 Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2009.
 Include in the cohort those who entered your institution during the summer term preceding Fall 2009.